-Tanya Ta is a medical student at Norwich Medical School.
+Tanya Ta is an Academic Foundation Doctor in Norwich, East Anglia region and honorary tutor at Norwich Medical School..
 She was awarded a distinction for her Masters in Clinical Research degree (MRes) in ENT.
 Her research focuses on Chronic Rhinosinusitis, Cholesteatoma and surgical care access.

 She has been interested in pursuing a career in academic ENT since 2014 and has been developing her surgical portfolio since.

 Tanya is an active member of the Rhinology and ENT Research Group at Norwich Medical School.
 She has published several articles in her research fields.
 She has several awards including: the Wolfson Foundation intercalated degree award, the Royal College of Surgeons Intercalated Bachelor of Science Degree in Surgery Award, runner-up award for the Zeshan Qureshi Award for Outstanding Contribution to Medical Education 2017, the Ed and Ravenscroft Academic Award for Excellence 2019 and multiple presentation prizes.